 I know a lot of men had question marks on top of their heads when they saw the “skinny” suits in the runways.
 These are the suits that looked good on only 15% of the world’s population.
 I was never a fan of tight fitting suit pants for men in the runways and I am pleased to tell everyone that from “skinny” we are now on “slim” which is flattering for more men out there.
 “Slim” fit suits when done well can make you look taller and thinner without feeling constrained.
 No need to worry about things bursting out of the seams.
 Suits this season have a more relaxed fit so you can easily bring out your Don Draper like “swagger”.

 For accessories, gone are the days when men would try to fit everything in their pockets.
 Most men bring bags to only to work but nowadays more and more men have bags with them, which is wonderful!
 See ( promotional bags ) People in today’s world are always on the go and stuffing everything in your pockets will ruin your ensemble especially if you are wearing a suit.
 A lot of companies and designer brands have launched bag lines for men and they are worth taking a look at, just remember to consider where you’ll be using that bag for.
 Have a backpack or a messenger bag for your casual days and use a leather briefcase or leather satchel for work, there are also bags to choose from in between.
 Bags are a good investment and I’m not just saying that because I’m a girl.

 There are a couple more trends you can look up the internet, there’s nothing wrong if you want to follow all of them or some but what is more important that you wear what is comfortable for you.
-As a designer, I always dress my clients in clothes that suit their personality.
+As a designer for Slumbersac baby sleeping bags and more, I always dress my clients in clothes that suit their personality.
 It is important that despite all the trends around us we still retain our sense of self when we dress up; after all, it’s what makes you unique and that will serve as your life jacket so you won’t get lost in the sea of trends.

 That’s all for now!